r-lib/textshaping/cran-comments.md

-This version includes a "fix" that allows the package to build on Solaris even without harfbuzz and fribidi (as is the situation on CRAN).
-It further updates the C api to prepare for future font substitution functionality
+This is a very quick patch release to fix issues on the CRAN Solaris machine

 ## Test environments
 * local R installation, R 4.0.1